Multiple-choice questions (check all that apply) are very common in surveys. However, there are a couple of problems with this type of question.

 We can argue that the longer time spent answering the forced yes/no questions is a mechanical function of the fact that respondents are forced to give an answer for each item and spend extra time marking “no,” which is not required in the check-all question.

-Another research result supporting the hypothesis of deep processing is that no significant differences have been found in the number of options marked affirmatively between respondents that take longer time answering yes/no questions and check-all questions.
+Another research result supporting the hypothesis of deep processing is that there are no significant differences in the number of options marked affirmatively between respondents that take a longer time answering yes/no questions and check-all questions.

 The yes/no format for multiple-choice questions is not 100% foolproof, as some respondents may still show satisficing behavior by marking yes or no for all options or marking them randomly.

 In this case we need to put quality checks in place during programming that take into account the time spent on the question and any straightlining patterns.

 An issue that we also need to manage is the fact that sometimes respondents can make a decision or think an option doesn’t apply to them.
 In this case, it would be wrong to force them to give a yes or no answer.

 The best remedies against this problem are respondent screening and survey skips that would avoid showing options that don’t apply.
 In cases in which there is still room for this problem, I recommend adding a third “Don’t Know/Not Applicable” option.

 Phone surveys often include the forced yes/no format for multiple-choice questions since it is impractical to read all the options to respondents and expect them to remember them all to answer the question.